RobertSundling/neato-botvac/README.md

 ## Document revisions

-This document was last updated on May 6, 2024.
+This document was last updated on November 27, 2024.
 The download links worked as of that date.
 If you find that the links are broken, please open a GitHub issue or a pull request to update them.
 If you have any other information or corrections to add, please do the same.